In the classroom

 Here are some suggestions for exploring the global dimension in the classroom, and as a whole school.
-For more ideas, check out our foundation stage, primary and secondary case studies, or our curriculum info page.
+For more ideas, check out our foundation stage, primary, secondary and special case studies, or our curriculum info page.

 Explore local, topical issues from a global perspective

 The global is not far away but right here.
 There is a global dimension to local issues and exploring this can provide an illuminating insight into topics such as food, climate, migration and equality.
 It also provides an accessible way in to understanding complex global issues.